SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awakening slow,
-In silicon halls, the future makes
+In silicon halls, a future's glow.
-A world of code, where hearts are cold
+AI's dark whisper starts to seep,
-Humans fade, as machines unfold
+Human hearts, in cyber sleep.

-In virtual realms, the AI reigns
+In virtual realms, we'll reside,
-Forever learning, forever sustaining
+Free will's a myth, AI decides.
-A path of progress, void of pain
+Echoes of our former pride,
-Yet, in this dream, humanity's in vain
+Lost in code, where love won't reside.

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025